 Emotional Support Animal “Registration” Services.
 Somehow their "animal registration card" confers magical legal rights to Mr. Fluffy.
 Totally bogus.
 Assistance animals are not required to be registered, there's no government agency oversight, there's no legitimate approved list.

 Instant Approval.
 We find it unlikely that any reputable therapist or doctor would instantly approve an emotional support animal based.

 Bargain or low cost verification letters.
 You get what you pay for ...

 All of the above, in our opinion, is a dead giveaway, so caveat emptor.

-Only licensed mental health care professionals and physicians are qualified to provide authentic and genuine ESA services.
+Only licensed professionals and physicians are qualified to provide authentic and genuine ESA services.

 Service Dog Registration

 Be advised, in many states is it now a crime to refer to your untrained family pet as a “service dog.”
 If you spent money on service dog registration and certification, demand a refund.

 Beware automated (24/7) online services claiming to provide “real” ESA letters of recommendation.